boshoffwillem/.dotfiles/README.md

-# nix-setup
+# environment setup

-Repo for my nix config
+Repo for my dotfiles and nix config.